Pablo Maurer: Photography

 Maurer has also produced photography projects, including the series Abandoned States, which documents deteriorating American landmarks such as resorts and stadiums.
 The series pairs contemporary images with vintage postcards and matchbooks to explore changes in landscape and infrastructure.
 His photographic work has been featured in publications such as National Geographic and Smithsonian Magazine.
 The project was also featured in a video published by Condé Nast Traveler titled "Postcards from the Past: America’s Abandoned Resorts" which visually explored his recreation techniques and artistic approach.

 Other work

 He has served as a judge for the North American Soccer Business & Media Awards.

 Maurer appears in Club Eleven’s GRAILS series, showcasing his personal collection of American soccer memorabilia.

 He is an ASE-certified Master Automobile Technician with over twenty years’ experience restoring vintage vehicles.

 Personal life

 Maurer is of Spanish-American heritage and was raised bilingual.
-His father, Christopher Maurer, is a professor and scholar of Spanish literature, best known for his translations and editorial work on the writings of Federico García Lorca.
-He resides in the United States and is active on social media under the handle @MLSist.
+His father, Christopher Maurer, is a professor and scholar of Spanish literature, best known for his translations and editorial work on the writings of Federico García Lorca and his mother, María Estrella Iglesias, is an educator and jewelry designer.
+Pablo resides in the United States and is active on social media under the handle @MLSist.